Steps to Ohio Licensed Professional Counselor (LPC) Licensure for Students Enrolled in or

 1.)
 Internship Supervisor Evaluation Rating Form

 3.)
 Official Transcript, showing your conferred graduate degree

 5.)
 LPC licensure application

 6.)
-Complete the board’s online Laws and Rules Exam
+Watch the board’s Laws & Rules Video

 **Please allow 7-10 business days to process items sent to the board’s office**